milgra/cljs-brawl/README.md

 ## How to run/develop the game

+Install clojure and shadow-cljs
+Check out the repo
-Download/checkout the repo and start it up with :
+Start the app with :

 ```shadow-cljs watch app```